ronpitts90/code-quiz/README.md

 quiz hw
 This breif quiz was created to test the basic knowledge of HTML,CSS, and JS.

-GIVEN I am taking a code quiz
+I am taking a code quiz
 WHEN start button is clicked THEN a timer starts and as well as the quiz WHEN one questions is answered then the the quiz oves to the next question WHEN I answer a question incorrectly THEN time is subtracted from the clock WHEN all questions are answered or the timer reaches 0